postasze/AddressBook/README.md

 # AddressBook
- Simple application which uses Dijkstra algorithm written in C for basic programming subject in school.
+ Simple application which uses Dijkstra algorithm written in C for basic programming subject in school - PRI (Podstawy programowania).